kurtpetrek/earth-day-17-animation/README.md

-# Basic SASS Template

-1. run npm install
-2. run gulp
-3. get to work
+# Happy Earth Day!

+A css animation to celebrate Earth Day